 The people of the HASTINGS area reaching out as FAMILY in support and SERVICE to one another.

-See the person before the problem.
+See the person before the situation.

 Offer help and hope.